The Never Ending Story (End Case Study)

 The Indonesian project managers were not used to big change management process and ignored the request of the international CEO of c-consulting to implement formal procedures regarding time performance and progress.

 Q2.
-How could the scope creep have been avoided ?
+How could the scope creep have been avoided?

 To avoid scoop creep, breaking down the project into minor milestones will be a good option.
-Minor milestones should not go more than one month.
-Also, when working with an international project staff and while determining the required task duration, leaving more room for error will put the project under budget and ahead of the schedule for more enhancements.
+Minor milestones should not go for more than one month.
+Also, when working with international project staff and while determining the required task duration, leaving more room for error will put the project under budget and ahead of the schedule for more enhancements.

 Also it's better to collaborate with the client and produce a plan.
-Because a clearly and a defined scope that is agreed on, and understood by both parties is so important to keep the client satisfied and aware of what is included and what's not.
-Hence, the client will not go into a project with unpredicted expectations of service delivery that don't mach the scope of work and result in a wide creep.
+Because a clear and a defined scope that is agreed on, and understood by both parties is so important to keep the client satisfied and aware of what is included and what's not.
+Hence, the client will not go into a project with unpredicted expectations of service delivery that don't match the scope of work and result in a wide creep.

 Q3.
-Where do you see the impact of national cultures in this case ?
+Where do you see the impact of national cultures in this case?

-I believe that in this case, the project dealt with different cultural backgrounds that raised two types of managements (Task Management) that focuses on formal reports and to do lists, and a (Relationship Management) that relied on networking and relationships rather than planning and going by the book.
+I believe that in this case, the project dealt with different cultural backgrounds that raised two types of managements (Task Management) that focuses on formal reports and to-do lists, and a (Relationship Management) that relied on networking and relationships rather than planning and going by the book.
 Both managements interfered negatively and impacted the planning and the implementation process.